phitranphitranphitran/angular-stock-charts/app/stock-data/api-utils/README.md

 #### extractData(res) => Object

-Transforms the response object into a form usable by the `quotes-table` and `price-history-chart` components.
+Transforms the response object into a form usable by the `quotes-table` and `history-chart` components.

 Arguments: